TRC Training, Professional Development, and Networking Opportunities

 Summer Institute Course on Early Childhood Research with Tribal Communities

-Collage of photos of attendees at the TRC Summer InstituteThe TRC’s Summer Institute Course, entitled Early Childhood Research with Tribal Communities, is offered in collaboration with TRC partners at the Johns Hopkins Bloomberg School of Public Health’s Center for American Indian Health.
-Since 2013, and biennially since, the TRC has offered the 2-credit graduate course (#221.665.11), with 30-40 students from tribal communities and programs across the country attending each session.
+Collage of photos of attendees at the TRC Summer InstituteThe TRC’s Summer Institute Course, entitled Early Childhood Research with Tribal Communities, is offered in collaboration with TRC partners at the Johns Hopkins Bloomberg School of Public Health’s Center for Indigenous Health.
+Since 2013, and biennially since, the TRC has offered the 2-credit graduate course (#221.665.11), with 30-40 students from Tribal communities and programs across the country attending each session.
 A subset of students receive competitively-awarded tuition and travel support through TRC scholarships, as well as additional mentoring and networking support.
 Course faculty include TRC Leadership Team members and others from the broader TRC partnership network, including at least one TRC Steering Committee member who serves as a core and/or guest faculty.
 Topics and readings covered in the 2021 Summer Institute can be seen in the course syllabus.
-Please check back in early 2023 for information about the next course offering and scholarship applications.
 For more information about the TRC Summer Institute, contact Ms. Chelsea Wesner

 Virtual Learning Circles on Indigenous Early Childhood Development & Research